billmakes/calc-rs/README.md

 calc-rs
 ------------
-A experimental calculator language using the pest parser generator
+An experimental calculator language using the pest parser generator